Conservation Diving and the Ecological Monitoring Program in Koh Tao

 It’s a hugely beneficial and worthwhile course, and I was beyond thrilled to be learning these skills.

-Emp Course Koh Tao Book
+EMP Course Koh Tao Book

 My reading material and breakfast at Black Turtle Dive.
 Ready to start my conservation diver course.